Upcoming and Ongoing Opportunities

 If you are interested in being considered for the Residency program please fill out an application online.

-For questions, please do not hesitate to contact us at (409) 974 4446, or email at: email@example.com.
-For more info check out our Frequently Asked Questions You can also vie our ebsite here http://galvestonartistresidency.org/residency/apply
+For questions, please do not hesitate to contact call (409) 974 4446, or email: email@example.com.
+For more info check out the Frequently Asked Question or view the website.

 The Artist in Residence (AIR) program awards fully sponsored residencies to approximately 45 local, national, and international artists each year.
 Residencies of four to ten weeks include studio space, chef-prepared meals, comfortable housing, and travel and living stipends.
 AIRs become part of a dynamic community of artists participating in Headlands’ other programs, allowing for exchange and collaborative relationships to develop within the artist community on campus.
 Artists selected for this program are at all stages in their careers and work in all media, including drawing, painting, sculpture, photography, film, video, new media, installation, fiction and nonfiction writing, poetry, dance, music, interdisciplinary, social practice, and architecture.
-Check out our website here https://www.headlands.org
+View the Website

 Artists working in various printmaking techniques, photo-processes, book arts and digital media including video production can apply to become an Artist-in-Residence.
 Residency applications are accepted online three times per year.
 Artists who apply for a residency should be familiar with at least one of the media offered at Kala.
 Considerations for acceptance are conceptual creativity and technical knowledge.